For this review I’m examining Katsushika Hokusai’s woodblock print The Great Wave off Kanagawa.

 The influence is clear – the leaves replacing the waves, the tower is Mount Fuji.
 It’s a playful adaptation – a homage, if you will (not a fromage, though).

 Composers such as Igor Stravinsky and Claude Debussy also took notice – there’s a photograph of them standing beside a Great Wave picture frame in 1911.
-All of which indicates the proliferation of the image across the world was well in motion at the turn of the 20th century.
+All of this indicates the proliferation of the image across the world was well in motion at the turn of the 20th century.

 And it’s a process that continues to this day (as I cover further below in an addendum).
 And rightfully so – it’s a masterpiece.